 Senior project scientists with an established record of responsible mentorship have agreed to be mentors.
 Most mentors have considerable experience supervising research projects by REU students and have directed experimental projects by undergraduate students working for research credit during the academic year.
 We believe that the UNM faculty mentors, with their broad range of research interests and extensive mentoring experience, as well as their commitment to student success, offer students an outstanding opportunity to acquire experience and knowledge in ecology, the geosciences and meteorology.

-The application form requires that applicants list three mentors that they would be interested in working with.
-Please review the area of research of each mentor and select three possible mentors from the list below.
 DO NOT contact the mentors until you have been accepted into the REU Program – if you have questions about the mentors please contact the program manager (firstname.lastname@example.org).